An Introduction to the Stock Market

 Introduction to the Stock Market

 Other people believe that they should invest for the long run but don’t know where to begin.
-Before learning about how the stock market works, they look at investing like some sort of black magic that only a few people know how to use.
+Before learning about how the stock market works, they look at investing like some sort of magic that only a few people know how to use.
 More often than not, they leave their financial decisions up to professionals and cannot tell you why they own a particular stock or mutual fund.

 This allows an investor to look at a stock and know that it is worth, for instance, $40 per share.
-This gives each investor the freedom to determine when the market has undervalued security, increasing their long-term returns substantially, or overvalued it, making it a poor investment candidate.
+This gives each investor the freedom to determine when the market has undervalued stocks, increasing their long-term returns substantially, or overvalued it, making it a poor investment candidate.

 Growing a Business With Equity